Known For: Season 3 Winner of NBC's "Last Comic Standing"

 Named one of the five spawns of George Carlin by Playboy, Alonzo Bodden brings his well-crafted critiques of the current state of the world and society to the stage.
 Self-described as "cynically good-natured," Bodden is a seasoned performer who effortlessly mixes topical humor with impressive crowd work.

-Career Highlights: Host of "Who's Paying Attention?" podcast; performing on "Comics Unleashed" and his "Comedy Central Presents" special; regular on NPR's “Wait Wait…Don’t Tell Me!” and “Comedy Congress;” and appearances on "The Adam Carolla Podcast."
+Career Highlights: Winner of Season 3 of NBC's "Last Comic Standing," host of "Who's Paying Attention?" podcast, performing on "Comics Unleashed" and his "Comedy Central Presents" special, regular on NPR's “Wait Wait…Don’t Tell Me!” and “Comedy Congress,” and appearances on "The Adam Carolla Podcast."

 Questions?
 Visit our Frequently Asked Questions page!